 Are you going more than 100 meters under water?

-Without going into the vagaries of static vs. dynamic water pressure, you can wear your 10 atm (100 m) water resistant Rolex in the pool or the shower, -just be sure to have the winding crown fully closed.
+Without going into the vagaries of static vs. dynamic water pressure, you can wear your 10 atm (100 m) water resistant Rolex in the pool or the shower.
+Just be sure to have the winding crown fully closed.
 If a Rolex can withstand 100m of static water pressure, it can handle shampoo.
-The only caveat is not heat your Rolex in a hot tub very often or for a long time.
+The only caveat is to not heat your Rolex in a hot tub very often or for a long time.
 Learn more about the water resistance of your Rolex before wearing your watch during certain water activities.

 Despite the fear of something smashing the crystal, many people wear their Rolex all the time.
 The constraints listed above are exceptional and not typical of most Rolex wearers.
 Personally, I wear my Rolex while cycling.
-Even though I did smash a DateJust on one fall, all my Rolexes after that have been insured.
-It is much easier to have your Rolex with you all the time rather than worrying about whether to remove it.
-Rolex likes to follow that logic as well.
+Even though I did smash a Datejust on one fall, all my Rolexes after that have been insured.
+However, most would agree, it is much easier to wear your Rolex all the time rather than worrying about whether to remove it.
+Fortunately, Rolex likes to follow that logic as well.

 * If your sapphire crystal cracks, immediately unscrew the crown and pull it out to stop the movement from running.
 Sapphire crystal shards may scratch the watch face from the rotating hands, and any shards that fell into the movement can also do damage if the movement is still running.